 To complete the Study Abroad programme, students at a US university must hold a GPA of 2.75 (on a 4 point scale).
 If you are not studying in the US, you must meet the entry criteria stated in the ‘Your country’ section.
 The entry requirements listed on these pages are guidelines, and applications will be assessed on a case-by-case basis.

 If your first language is not English then you may be required to hold a recognised English language qualification.
-To check you have the correct qualifications, download information on our English Language Requirements (PDF File 68 KB) for EU students.
+To check you have the correct qualifications, download information on our English Language Requirements for EU students (PDF File 124 KB).

 How to apply